SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations

-In Section~\ref{sec:umap} we show that our algorithm creates an embedding that embeds nodes belonging to the same class close together.
-We do this by using the UMAP algorithm to transform each instance into 2D space and coloring the node w.r.t. the class they belong to.
+In Section~\ref{sec:umap} we show that our algorithm creates an embedding that embeds nodes belonging to the same class, close together.
+We do this by using the UMAP algorithm to transform each instance into 2D space and by coloring the node w.r.t. the class they belong to.
 In the corresponding figure, we can easily see how nodes with the same class cluster on datasets Pubmed and Coauthor PHY and although a little less prevalent also on the other ones.
 Some of the limitations of our algorithm can be seen on datasets like Wikipedia and BlogCatalog, where the neighborhood of the node is not necessarily important and distinctive enough.
-Since the algorithm is modular this can probably be avoided sometimes by changing the hashing function is such a way that it encodes the relevant network structure better.
+Since the algorithm is modular this can probably be avoided sometimes by changing the hashing function is such a way that it better encodes the relevant network structure.

-Although PageRank works very well on most networks, giving us features that give us good results, we cannot guarantee that good features that span trough all the network will be chosen.
-This can drastically decrease the performance on some part of the network since some nodes may not have neighborhoods that overlap with the neighborhoods of the features.
+Although PageRank works very well on most networks, giving us features that give us good results, we cannot guarantee good features that span trough all the network will be chosen.
+This can drastically decreases the performance on some part of the network since some nodes may not have neighborhoods that overlap with the neighborhoods of the features.

-The last problem to highlight is the number of features in the final embedding.
+The last problem to highlight is the number of features (pivot nodes) in the final embedding.
 A small number of features is usually not descriptive enough and therefore the embedding performs badly.
 On the other hand, having a large number of features may give good results but need longer to train the classifier.
 Related to this, many classifiers are not optimized for sparse matrices.